veilair/ruby-development/README.md

 An ongoing curated list of frameworks, books, articles, talks, screencasts, recordings, libraries, learning tutorials and resources about Ruby Development.

 ## What is Ruby?
+[Ruby](https://developer.oracle.com/ruby/what-is-ruby/) is a highly flexible programming language.
+Developers coding in Ruby can make changes to the way the language itself works.
+It’s an interpreted language like Python, rather than a compiled one like C or C++.

 ## What Is Ruby Used For?